 What is Tajin aioli?

 Tajin is actually a brand name of a chile-lime-salt blend and when you add this blend to mayonnaise you have a chile-lime “aioli”.
 Commercial Tajin is a staple on just about every table in Mexican restaurants, but making your own homemade version ends up being a lot fresher tasting.

 How to Use Tajin

-The most popular way to use the chile-lime-spice blend is to sprinkle it over fresh fruits and vegetables.
-Click here for a tutorial on how to prepare the DIY chile lime salt and the fruit cups.
+The most popular way to use the chile-lime-spice blend (tajin) is to sprinkle it over fresh fruits and vegetables.
+Using tajin in fruit cups is a classic Mexican street food recipe.
 It adds a wonderfully fresh, citrusy, spicy taste to the fruit that combines wonderfully with the fruit’s natural sweetness.